Edoor: Economy

 Edoor town is a small marketplace for the farmer communities of the surrounding regions.

+The Akshaya Centre is a local community center that provides access to government documents and assistance to farmers.

 Transportation

 The national highway passes through Kannur town.
 Mangalore and Mumbai can be accessed on the northern side and Cochin and Thiruvananthapuram can be accessed on the southern side.
 The road to the east of Iritty connects to Mysore and Bangalore.
 The nearest railway station is Kannur on Mangalore-Palakkad line.
 There are airports at Kannur and Mangalore and Calicut.
 This place is well-connected to any part of Kannur and other parts of Kerala by road.

+Long-distance bus service is available through Red Bus.

 Tourism

-Tourist attractions include Vembuzha river, St Mary's Forane Church, Assemblies of God in India(Pentecostal Church) in Veerpad, Mundayamparambu Temple and the Aralam Wildlife Sanctuary.
+Tourist attractions include the Vembuzha River, St. Mary's Roman Catholic Church, Assemblies of God in India(Pentecostal Church) in Veerpad, Mundayamparambu Temple and the Aralam Wildlife Sanctuary.

 Kolikadavu, Angadikadavu and Aralam are the nearest towns.